vitali-fedulov/imagehash/README.md

 	// The higher the value, the more granular is N-space sub-division.
 	// This example uses 10-dimensional vectors, splitting the 10-space into
 	// 4^10 = 1048576 hypercubes.
 4 splits one pixel brightness values into
 	// 4 buckets.
-For numBuckets = 230, there will be 4×10²³ hypercubes.
+For numBuckets = 230, there will be 4×10²³ possible hypercubes.
 	numBuckets = 4
 )